This post may contain affiliate links.

 Where Is Playa Mantas Located?

-Playa Mantas is located on the Pacific Coast of Costa Rica in the Puntarenas province, which also includes beaches such as Jaco Beach, Quepos, Manuel Antonio and Dominical.
+Playa Mantas is located on the Pacific Coast of Costa Rica in the Puntarenas province, which also includes beaches such as Jaco Beach, Quepos, Manuel Antonio, Dominical and Uvita.
 Playa Mantas is situated near the famous, Costa Rican-owned all-inclusive report called Punta Leona, about 13 kilometers north of Jaco Beach.

 Playa Mantas is off of Route 34, the intercoastal highway that also leads to Jaco and Quepos.
 The easiest way to get there from San Jose is through Atenas via Route 27, a well-maintained toll road.
 Make sure to have local currency for this– you’ll need in total around $10 (6,000 colones) if you drive the whole route there and back.